 The Company's Compensation Committee (the "Compensation Committee") is comprised of three "independent" members of the Board of Directors as independence is defined by the applicable rules of the SEC and NASDAQ.
 Mr. Nance serves as Chairman of the Compensation Committee.
 The Company has not established a charter for the Compensation Committee.
 The Compensation Committee reviews and recommends to the Board of Directors the compensation for the Company's Chief Executive Officer and other executive officers, including equity or performance-based compensation and plans.
 The Compensation Committee seeks to design and set compensation to attract and retain highly qualified executive officers and to align their interests with those of long-term owners of the Company.
-The Compensation Committee has not engaged any compensation consultants in determining the amount or form of director compensation but does review and monitor published compensation surveys and studies.
-The Compensation Committee also oversees the Company's Chief Executive Officer the authority to determine the compensation of certain executive officers.
+The Compensation Committee may also make recommendations to the Board of Directors as to the amount and form of director compensation.
+The Compensation Committee has not engaged any compensation in determining the amount or form of executive officer the authority to determine the compensation of certain executive officers.
 The Compensation Committee also oversees the Company's 2010 Incentive Plan.